Rabbit pot pie with loads of carrots and a creamy cider and crème fraiche sauce baked under a crisp and easy-to-make golden suet crust pastry.

 Frequently Asked Questions

-Yes, the rabbit is a bony beast and you will get enough meat for two from 500-600g (19oz) of bone in rabbit meat.
-It will yield around 275g (10oz)
+Yes, the rabbit is a bony beast, and you will get enough meat for two from 500-600g (19oz) of bone-in rabbit.
+It will yield around 275g (10oz) of cooked meat.

 What cut of rabbit should I get?

-I aim to use a mix of cuts, they are readily available here.
+I aim to use a mix of cuts, which are readily available here.
 But you can get a whole rabbit and roughly cut it up.

 Farmed rabbit is much more tender and consistent in its quality, but has a very subtle flavour.
 I have added alternative times for cooking both wild and farmed rabbit in the recipe.